planetarian/KCDocumentation/KCCacheProxy.md

 second cache.
 It greatly reduces the amount of time spent downloading game assets from the KanColle servers, and generally improves the responsiveness of the game.

+At minimum, you will need to install:

+* Proxy SwitchyOmega browser extension
+* KCCacheProxy itself

 The proxy also allows players outside Japan to bypass the current foreign IP block.

 No game files are modified in the process.